horizon-research/ism-algorithm/README.md

 # ISM_algorithm

-This ISM algorithm is a plug-in supportive repository to accelerate a general stereo vision DNN using Invariant-based Stereo Matching for continuous stereo vision application from our paper, *ASV: Accelerated Stereo Vision System*.
+This ISM algorithm is an algorithm framework to accelerate a general stereo vision DNN using Invariant-based Stereo Matching for continuous stereo vision application from our paper, *ASV: Accelerated Stereo Vision System*.

-We provide some plug-in scripts for several popular stereo DNNs.
+We provide some implementation of ISM algorithm for several popular stereo DNNs.

   * PSMNet
   * FlowNet/DispNet
   * GC-Net

-## Plug-in scripts
+## A generic framework for stereo DNN

+In the `ism_skeleton.py`, it gives a skeleton code for using Invariant-based motion compensation with any Stereo DNN model.
+It contains the main bone to implement our ISM algorithm to other stereo DNNs.
+There are several steps in TODO list in order to make this algorithm works.

+First, you need to download a stereo vision dataset.
+For this, we recommend [KITTI dataset](http://www.cvlibs.net/datasets/kitti/eval_depth_all.php) and [SceneFlow dataset](https://lmb.informatik.uni-freiburg.de/resources/datasets/SceneFlowDatasets.en.html) and pass the path to the skeleton code.

+Second, download any stereo vision DNN network to test this code.
+In the `ism_skeleton.py`, you need to implement the functions `load_dnn_model` and `dnn_inference` to be able to load the stereo DNN model and use the stereo DNN model to geneerate disparity results from key frames.

+### Some details about this skeleton code

+Inside of this skeleton script, we used `OpticalFlowFarneback` in OpenCV to compensate motions across adjacent frames.
+Other dense optical flow algrithm can also be used to substitute this function.
+The optical flow algorithm is used in one stage of ISM algorithm to get the disparity map from next subsequent frames.

+## Implementation for popular stereo DNNs

 In the directory `stereo_script`, it contains several scripts that we applied our methods on four representative stereo DNNs.
 Here are some detailed instructions to run these scripts.